inmaggp/LLMPolComRes/README.md

 ## 5. Computational Requirements

 Zero-shot classification is computationally expensive.
-Running the full classification for the complete datasets is **not feasible on CPU**.
+Running the full classification for the complete datasets is **not recommended on a standard CPU**.

 ### Recommendations
 - Use **GPU** (e.g., Colab T4).